-If you're (gasp!) not familiar with it, Knightmare was an immensely popular children's TV show in the UK, which aired from 1987 to 1994 on CITV and still gets repeated on Challenge (Freeview channel 46).
+If you're (gasp!) not familiar with it, Knightmare was an immensely popular children's TV show in the UK, which aired from 1987 to 1994 on CITV and has been repeated in recent years on Challenge (Freeview channel 47).
 It was a unique and groundbreaking programme, set in a medieval fantasy world – part gameshow, part comedy-drama, constantly evolving over the course of its 8 series.
 There are tons of things to love about Knightmare, many of which are even better appreciated through adult eyes.

 Knightmare is a lot of fun to watch – the perils are convincing enough to make for edge-of-seat viewing, you can play along with the quizzes, there's an ever-changing cast of likeable characters, and the programme is frequently hilarious for both scripted and unscripted reasons.
 Sadly it has never had an official DVD release, but it can often be found on video sharing sites and is well worth checking out!